 5. Know the truth about bankruptcy.
 Bankruptcy is surrounded by myths and misconceptions.
 Some believe that bankruptcy will automatically disqualify you from getting a mortgage for at least 10 years.
 That simply isn’t true.
 Some also believe that you can’t get a credit card for seven years after a bankruptcy, yet 96 percent of the consumers who file bankruptcy are offered a new credit card within a year.

 Again, bankruptcy is not for everyone, and if your debts seem unpayable, you should discuss your options as quickly as possible with an experienced Chicago bankruptcy lawyer.
-If bankruptcy is the option you pursue, a good bankruptcy attorney can help, and you’ll find there’s not only life after bankruptcy, there can be credit and prosperity too.
-If your debts are overwhelming you, make the call to a good bankruptcy attorney today.
+If bankruptcy is the option you pursue, a good bankruptcy lawyer can help, and you’ll find there’s not only life after bankruptcy, there can be credit and prosperity too.
+If your debts are overwhelming you, make the call to a good bankruptcy lawyer today.